 Any Outcome, including sanctions, must be consistent with applicable law and USM and SU policies.
 Disciplinary employment action will be addressed on a case-by-case basis dependent on the facts of each situation, the extent of harm to the individual(s) involved, the obligations of the University, and whether and to what extent the accused has a history of documented previous wrongdoing.
 Penalties will be assessed according to regulations governing employment relationships, as enumerated in the Faculty Handbook and/or Policy Manual for Employees.
 Depending on the nature and severity of the findings, and applicable policy governing the assessment of penalties, the possible sanctions include, but are not limited to, a letter of reprimand, censure, service to the University, counseling, retraining, demotion or suspension, or termination of employment.
 These sanctions may be imposed even after a first offense, under appropriate circumstances.
-Sanctioning may take into account any previous Prohibited Sex Discrimination violation(s)-.) or the employee's current disciplinary status with the University.
+Sanctioning may take into account any previous violation(s) of University Policy.

-When a tenured or tenure-track faculty member is found responsible for Prohibited Sex Discrimination, or when further University action is required prior to implementing any discipline for any employee, per applicable policies or agreements, any Outcome should indicate that the institution will take necessary steps to proceed with the specified sanction.
+When a tenured or tenure-track faculty member is found responsible for Non-Sex Based Prohibited Discrimination, or when further University action is required prior to implementing any discipline for any employee, per applicable policies or agreements, any Outcome should indicate that the institution will take necessary steps to proceed with the specified sanction.
 At that point, the institution will take steps pursuant to the USM and SU Appointment, Rank & Tenure Policies, applicable MOU, or other applicable separate procedures to seek implementation of the sanction.

-The OIE will concurrently issue the Outcome to the Complainant and Respondent, as allowed by law, and shall copy the Associate Vice President of Administration and Finance for Human Resources and the Respondent's direct supervisors.
+The OIE will issue the Outcome to the Complainant and Respondent, as appropriate and allowed by law, and shall copy the Associate Vice President of Administration and Finance for Human Resources and the Respondent's direct supervisors.

-If either party disagrees with the Outcome, they may file an appeal pursuant to the "Appeals Procedures" section below.
-If neither party appeals, the OIE decision become final on the day immediately following the expiration of the time for filing an appeal.
+If either the Complainant or Respondent disagrees with the Outcome, they may file an appeal pursuant to the "Appeals Procedures" section below.
+If neither appeals, the OIE decision becomes final on the day immediately following the expiration of the time for filing an appeal.